sametbirol/BLG223E_ITU_2024_FALL/hw1_calico_tests/array_solution/README.md

-# Homework Assignment: Array Solution
+# Homework Assignment 1: Array Solution

 This repository contains a C++ program for processing data from a CSV file (`array_solution.csv`) based on operations specified in an operations file.
 The program accepts filenames as command-line arguments and uses the provided `test.yaml` file for validation.